rsm-smurali/Inventory_Analysis_of_Retail_customers/README.md

 W is the average time spent in the store (flow time).

-Steps to Solve
+## 4. Steps to Solve
-Data Preparation:

-Parse the purchase_datetime and calculate customer entry times using the formula: entry_time = purchase_datetime −trip_duration_mins
+Parse the purchase_datetime and calculate customer entry times using the formula entry_time = purchase_datetime −trip_duration_mins
   entry_time=purchase_datetime−trip_duration_mins
 Group by 15-minute intervals to plot customer entries.

-Customer Flow Analysis:

 For each session, calculate how long each customer spent in the store, factoring in the group size.
-Compute average time per customer (flow time).
+Compute average time per customer (flow time) Inventory Build-up Diagram
-Inventory Build-up Diagram:

-Track how many customers are inside the store at any given time, using entry and exit times, and plot the results.
+  Track how many customers are inside the store at any given time, using entry and exit times, and plot the results

-Total Time and Average Inventory:
+Total Time and Average Inventory
   Compute the area under the inventory build-up diagram (total customer time).
   Calculate the average number of customers inside the store (average inventory).
 Validation of Little’s Law:
   Using the calculated values for flow time, arrival rate, and inventory, verify Little's Law.

-Tools & Technologies
+## 5. Tools & Technologies
 Python: For data manipulation, visualization, and analysis.
 pandas: To handle and manipulate time-series data efficiently. matplotlib/seaborn: For visualizations (e.g., inventory build-up diagram).